rofe33/pyprpaper/README.md

                         Override socket path.
   -k, --keep-wallpapers-loaded
                         Whether to keep wallpapers loaded in RAM or not.
+  -K, --keep-wallpapers-consistent
+                        Whether to randomly set the same wallpaper for all the monitors.
   -r, --recursive       Whether to recursive get the images from the
                         directories.
   -f [additional file types ...], --additional-file-types [additional file types ...]